lidafa0206/Radmc3d_Simulation/README.md

 **Please note that when the value is set to 0.1, it corresponds to a flaring index of 1.1.**

-surfaceDensityP: The power-law exponent of surface density is less significant during the fitting of continuous dust images, as the density can be adjusted accordingly.
+surfaceDensityP: The **initial** power-law exponent of the dust surface density.
+Since the dust surface density is iteraterd during the fitting process, it is not important.
+We typically take -0.5.

 mDisk: This parameter represents the combined mass of the protoplanetary disk, encompassing both the dust and gas components.